gconnect/BramblSc-Assessment/github-readme.md

 The service kit is an implementation of several APIs defined in the brambl-sdk.
 Here is a reference documentation to learn more about [service-kit](https://topl.github.io/BramblSc/docs/current/service-kit/big-picture).

 ### quivr4s
+A brief explanation on what this is about and how it is used in the SDK.

 ### 1.2 Usage Examples
 #### Problem: